avasdao/nxy/docs/src/guide/treasury.md

 # My Treasury

-Protect your assets with the full security of the entire Nexaverse Federation of Validators.
+Protect your assets with the full security of the entire Nxy Federation of Validators.

 ## Federation Vault